 The left side of the TV guide displays channels and channel numbers.
 Then, you’ll see what’s on now and what’s coming up next.
-Keep scrolling to the right and you can preview content for up to 14 days in advance.

 If you click left on your remote, you can filter channels by sports, news, movies and kids.
 But there’s no further personalization.